ckan/extensions.ckan.org/extensions/mapviews.md

 Copyright (C) 2014 Open Knowledge Foundation

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see
+<a href="http://www.gnu.org/licenses/" class="uri">http://www.gnu.org/licenses/</a>.